 Once the baby making stage is over, you’re probably feeling a myriad of emotions and even fears as you approach the next 38 or so weeks of your pregnancy.

-The Grace team is here to support you from your first ultrasound, to delivery and beyond.
+The Grace team is here to support you throughout your pregnancy, the birth and your time as a new mum.

 At Grace, our obstetricians will do everything they can to ensure your pregnancy is as calm and relaxing as possible.

 To ease some of your worries and help you plan for the next few months, here are some valuable tips and a week-to-week guide to your pregnancy journey.

 So your pregnancy test was positive, but how do you work out when your baby is due?

 Your obstetrician will need to know your baby’s due date so you can schedule your appointments and scans.

 Your due date isn’t calculated from the date of conception, it’s taken from the first day of your last menstrual period.
 Take the first day of your last period and add 280 days to work out your approximate due date.

 To join the Grace family and commence your pregnancy journey with Grace Private, we recommend you book your first appointment as soon as possible.
 You’ll need a referral from your GP, so ‘Ask for Grace’ when you visit your doctor.

 Now that it’s you ‘plus one’ (or two or three), there’s never been a more important time to look after health and wellbeing, both physically and mentally.